cs31415/cs31415.github.io/blog/abstraction.md

 Most architectural patterns and principles have abstraction at their core.

+Abstraction itself shouldn't remain an abstract concept to just be read about but never applied.
+The following takeaways can help us concretize abstraction to help us build better systems.

 #### Takeaways
 - Think about systems and processes in terms of abstractions
 - Abstractions help us think in terms of what (breadth) instead of how (depth)